 Remember that this was back in the dark days of the great recession and we really REALLY needed the business.
 But after a lot of number juggling, hand-wringing, and soul- searching, we finally went back to our prospect and said “no, we couldn’t do the job for less.”

 When you say “no” you establish who you are, what you stand for, and — most importantly — what you will and will not do in a given situation.
-And whether you're an agency desperately trying to make payroll; an unwilling young woman being offered another drink at a fraternity kegger; an elected official being told by their party leaders to course on an issue that they promised to their constituency; or an artist debating changing a piece of artwork in order to have it hung in a gallery, getting the “yes” you want often comes down to your ability to say “no.”
+And whether you’re an advertising agency desperately trying to make payroll; an unwilling young woman being offered another drink at a fraternity kegger; an elected official being told by their party leaders to change course on an issue that they promised to their constituency; or an artist debating changing a piece of artwork in order to have it hung in a gallery, getting the “yes” you want often comes down to your ability to say “no.”

 Because of its incomparable ability to establish terms and boundaries, “no” might very well be the most powerful word in the English language.
-Thanks to the naked of just two letters —‘n' and ‘o' — the word “no” has a raw power that can't be enhanced with more letters or syllables.
-“What part of ‘no' didn't you understand?
+Thanks to the naked simplicity of just two letters —‘n’ and ‘o’ — the word “no” has a raw power that can’t be enhanced with more letters or syllables.
+“What part of ‘no’ didn’t you understand?

 ” says it all about as clearly and succinctly as any comeback you can employ.